Back Pain Relief Exercise Myths!

 Many people have herniated discs and don’t even know it.
 They have no pain and the x-rays may come out normal or abnormal.

-The problem here is that back pain exercise that involves twisting and side bending can start out with no pain or negative consequences but eventually may turn into a more serious threat.
+The problem here is that back pain exercise that involves twisting and side bending can start out with no pain or negative consequences, but this may eventually turn into a more serious threat.

-Doing Pilates exercises today can help to prevent and ward off any future problems associated with a herniated disc leading to pain and possibly surgery.
+Doing Pilates for back pain today can help to prevent and ward off any future problems associated with a herniated disc leading to pain and possibly surgery.

 Check out this article to find out more about Common Pilates exercises and how to avoid injury.